 In the ongoing debate between whether or not energy drink powders or energy drink cans are better, the choice is really up to you and what you value the most in your energy drinks.

-Powdered energy drinks are usually more affordable as they offer more effective servings, which can result in much greater value per drink.
+Powdered energy drinks are usually more affordable as they offer more effective servings, which can result in a much greater value per drink.

 Most powdered energy drinks also often don’t contain sugar and aren’t excessively carbonated, making them easier for your gut to process.